TA-Lib/ta-lib-proposal-drafts/README.md

 # ta-lib-proposal-drafts
-You want a new TA function?
-Open an issues here for discussion.
+You want someone else to add a new TA function to TA-Lib?

+... then open an issues here for discussion.

-Well-documented function (with sampling of input/output) have a greater chance to be implemented.
+Well-documented functions (with sampling of input/output) have a greater chance to be implemented.

 The issue will be transfered to the **TA-Lib Core** repos only after the function is agreed to be implemented by a contributor.